uber/piranha/polyglot/piranha/README.md

 `scope_config.toml` file specifies how to capture these fine-grained scopes like `method`, `function`, `lambda`, `class`.
 First decide, what scopes you need to capture, for instance, in Java we capture "Method" and "Class" scopes.
 Once, you decide the scopes construct scope query generators similar to [java-scope_config](/polyglot/piranha/src/cleanup_rules/java/scope_config.toml).
 Each scope query generator has two parts - (i) `matcher` is a tree-sitter query that matches the AST for the scope, and (ii) `generator` is a tree-sitter query with holes that is instantiated with the code snippets corresponding to tags when `matcher` is matched.

+## *Structural Find/Replace* in Depth

+Polyglot Piranha can be used for both just matching and rewriting AST patterns.
+One can also encode their own custom cleanups.

+### Match-only rules
+A match-only rule allows users

+- Match-only rules (occurrence of variable declarations for "FooBar")
+- Rewrite rule (delete specific enum)
+- Chain of rewrite rule : (ArraysList -> collection singleton + add import)
+  - Talk about cleanup rules

+## Piranha Arguments :
+- language
+- substitutions
+- comments
+- consecutive line deletion

 ## Contributing